xythobuz/OpenRaider/README.md

 # OpenRaider

-[OpenRaider](http://openraider.sourceforge.net) is an Open Source implementation of the classic Tomb Raider Game Engine.
-It was abandoned in 2003.
+This is a fork of the [OpenRaider](http://openraider.sourceforge.net) Open Source implementation of the classic Tomb Raider Game Engine.
+The original project was abandoned in 2003.

-This project aims to get OpenRaider in a more usable state, maybe one day even being able to play the old Tomb Raider games flawlessly...
+This fork aims to get OpenRaider in a more usable state, maybe one day even being able to play the old Tomb Raider games flawlessly...

 If you just want to see OpenRaider doing something on your Mac, without installing any of the dependencies needed to build OpenRaider, grab the Mac App Bundle from the [most recent release](https://github.com/xythobuz/OpenRaider/releases).